-SSIs stand as the foremost postoperative complication globally, exerting a disproportionate effect on patients in LMICs.
-Past reports from INICC have supported these observations, as highlighted in a global report from 2013.
+SSIs stand as the foremost postoperative complication globally, exerting a disproportionate effect on patients in LMICs.5 Past reports from INICC have supported these observations, as highlighted in a global report published in 2013.6

-HAIs rank as the fifth most frequent cause of mortality in acute-care hospitals in the United States.
-In the United States, four main categories of HAIs dominate, collectively comprising roughly three-quarters of all HAIs in acute-care hospitals: catheter-associated urinary tract infections, central-line-associated bloodstream infections, ventilator-associated pneumonia, and SSIs.
-In the U.S., the average hospital cost per SSI is approximately \$25,500.
+HAIs rank as the fifth most frequent cause of mortality in acute-care hospitals in the USA.7 In the USA, four main categories of HAIs dominate, comprising roughly three-quarters of all HAIs in acute-care hospitals: catheter-associated urinary tract infections, central-line-associated bloodstream infections, ventilator-associated pneumonia, and SSIs.
+The average hospital cost per SSI is approximately USD 25 500.8

-The objective of this report is to compile information concerning SSIs in the Middle East from January 1st, 2014, to December 31st, 2023.
-It aims to provide a thorough analysis of SSI occurrence, including the identified patterns of microorganism profiles and AMR.
-To accomplish this goal, we meticulously gather data from a diverse selection of hospitals across Middle Eastern nations, enabling us to generate accurate estimates of SSI incidence within the examined population.
+We sought to compile information concerning SSIs in the Middle East from 1 January 2014 to 31 December 2023 and provide a thorough analysis of SSI occurrence, including the identified patterns of microorganism profiles and AMR.
+To accomplish this goal, we meticulously gathered data from a diverse selection of hospitals across Middle Eastern nations, enabling us to generate accurate estimates of SSI incidence within the examined population.

-Our goal is to aid healthcare facilities in enhancing the quality of care by supplying risk-adjusted metrics applicable to local quality-improvement initiatives and facilitating comparative studies between institutions.
+Our goal was to aid healthcare facilities in enhancing the quality of care by supplying risk-adjusted metrics applicable to local quality-improvement initiatives and facilitating comparative studies between institutions.
 Additionally, we strive to foster the development and dissemination of effective surveillance and analysis methodologies through collaboration with participating institutions.
-We aim for these endeavors to bolster safety protocols, benefiting both patients and healthcare providers while promoting the adoption of suitable interventions to address safety concerns.
+For these endeavors, we aimed to bolster safety protocols, benefiting both patients and healthcare providers while promoting the adoption of suitable interventions to address safety concerns.
 Furthermore, INICC advocates for collaborative research initiatives with participating healthcare institutions.

-Our reports aim to elucidate the epidemiology of SSIs and associated pathogens in the Middle East by documenting the pursuit of these concurrent objectives.
-This study aims to analyze and compare the surgical site infection (SSI) rates in five Middle Eastern countries as documented by the International Nosocomial Infection Control Consortium (INICC) with the rates reported by the U.S. CDC/NHSN.
+This study aimed to elucidate the epidemiology of SSIs and associated pathogens in the Middle East by documenting the pursuit of these concurrent objectives.
+In addition, we sought to analyze and compare the SSI rates in five Middle Eastern countries as documented by the INICC with the rates reported by the USA CDC/NHSN.